 As of the 2020 fiscal year, the improvements to FRS D-4 establish the bases for recognizing uncertain tax treatments in both accrued and deferred income taxes and include standards for the recognition of income taxes generated by a distribution of dividends.
-The adoption of this improvement did not create important changes in the Institution's accompanying consolidated financial statements.
+The adoption of this improvement did not create important changes in the Group's accompanying consolidated financial statements.

-(t) Other assets- Deferred charges, prepayments and intangibles-
+(v) Other Assets-Deferred charges, prepayments and intangibles-